freesewing/freesewing/markdown/dev/howtos/code/hide-paths/en.md

 title: Hide or remove paths from an inherited part
 ---

-To hide remove paths from an inherited part, iterate over the `paths` object and call `Path.hide()` on all entries:
+To hide paths from an inherited part, iterate over the `paths` object and call `Path.hide()` on all entries:

 ```mjs